 The Felixstowe Carnival has been running for over sixty years with many colourful and elaborate themes.
 And this year is no exception.

 The theme for 2017 is ‘Seaside Traditions’, Felixstowe town centre and promenade will play host to the procession on 22nd and 23rd July.
-The procession starts in Colneis Road from 1pm before heading down to the sea front where there’s tons of fun activities, music and entertainment for all ages to enjoy.
+The procession starts in Colneis Road from 1pm before heading down to the sea front where there are tonnes of fun activities, music and entertainment for all ages to enjoy.

 4. Aldeburgh Carnival